-- Ensure that the server is running.

-Remote subcommands require a running server.

-- 2. Create a profiler by using the create-profiler subcommand.
+- 1. Ensure that the server is running.
+Remote subcommands require a running server. - 2.
+Create a profiler by using the create-profiler subcommand.

-Information about properties for the subcommand is included in this help page. - 3.
-To apply your changes, restart GlassFish Server.
-See To Restart a Domain.
+Information about properties for the subcommand is included in this help page.

 Example 4-6 Creating a Profiler